pkp/pkp-docs/translating-guide/en/translate-documentation.md

 Features available in the right panel of the editor and described in the translation stage of this documentation such as commenting, and translation memory/glossary searching are available in the proofreading stage as well, so please refer to them as needed.

 ## Maintain or Update a Document Translation

 After you complete a translation of a document, it is ideal if you can continue to maintain the translation as the document is changed and updated.
 Documents are updated when the software changes or when improvements and additions to the document are made.

 If the translation progress bar for a previously completed document falls below 100%, it is likely that it has been updated and that the translation needs to be updated as well.
 Notifications will also be posted to Crowdin about known large updates to documentation in order to inform translators.

 ## Improve a Document Translation

 If a document has already been translated but you think the translation needs to be improved, you can edit an existing translation.

-Follow the instructions above under [Proofreading Documentation](#proofreading-documentation) to make direct changes and suggestions.
+Follow the instructions above under [Proofreading Documentation Translation](#proofreading-documentation-translation) to make direct changes and suggestions.

 ## Translate without Crowdin

 If you do not want to use Crowdin to translate PKP documentation, your other option is to translate the markdown files, maintain markdown formatting, and submit your translation directly in the [pkp-docs repository](https://github.com/pkp/pkp-docs) in GitHub.
 Please note, this method is less preferred because the translation will need to be pulled into GitLocalize and the Translation Coordinator or a future translator will have to manually associate each translated segment of text with the original text.

-To understand how documents in pkp-docs are structured and how to create and edit documents, read the [Guidelines for Contributing to PKP Documentation](https://docs.pkp.sfu.ca/contributing/en/).
+To understand how documents in pkp-docs are structured and how to create and edit documents, read the [Guidelines for Contributing to PKP Documentation](/contributing/en/).

 You can look at the structure of an already translated document, such as Learning OJS, to see how a GitHub-based translation will work.